-Luke Bernard is a sophomore from France and potential Digital arts or Cinema Media studies Major.
-President of the Men's Rugby team he is already very involved on campus and got involved with the DHi as a freshman and started working this year.
+Luke Bernard is a junior from France and a digital arts major.
+President of the Men's Rugby team, he is already very involved on campus and got involved with the DHi as a freshman and started working last year.
 He is passionate about video and the work he does here, and hopes to stay in the same line of work once he graduates.

 Clara Cho is a member of the class of 2020 from Summit, New Jersey.
 She plans to be a history major, and loves playing ultimate frisbee with the Hamilton Hot Saucers team.
 She joined DHi as a freshman, and is currently working with the American Prison Writing Archive.
 Clara is hoping to further develop her organizational skills, and to learn more about the digital humanities as a whole.
 In her downtime, Clara enjoys reading, baking, and running.

 Donald Holley is a member of the Class of 2020 from Canandaigua, New York.
 He is majoring in Computer Science.
 He joined the DHi as a junior and is currently working on the VR Tutorial Project.
 He hopes that experience in application development with tools such as Unity will help him with game development.

 Julia is a member of the class of the class of 2020 from Garden City, New York.
 She is a Philosophy major and Mathematics minor.
 On campus, she is involved in Club Soccer, Hamilton College Orchestra, Percussion Ensemble, and the Levitt Center.
 She began her internship with the DHi at the beginning of her sophomore year, focusing primarily on 3D modeling for the Sacred Centers in India project.
 She hopes to continue expanding her skills in modeling, while also developing skills in Virtual Reality Interface, Augmented Reality, and 3D Printing.
 She is currently working on a VR Annotation team for future virtual projects.